japgolly/nyaya/README.md

 * uniqueness: Validate uniqueness within data.
 Easily generate data with complex uniquess constraints.

 ### Other validation
-* `CycleDetector` - Easily detect cycles in recursive data.
-Directed and undirected checks available.
-* Set membership tests:
+* Set membership tests.
+All give detailed info on failure.
   * `Prop.whitelist` - Test that all members are on a whitelist.
   * `Prop.blacklist` - Test that no members are on a blacklist.
   * `Prop.allPresent` - Test that no required items are missing.
+* `CycleDetector` - Easily detect cycles in recursive data.
+Directed and undirected checks available.

 Quick Overview